 Learn about the stunning architecture and fun history found in downtown Oakland by taking one of eight different walking tours.
 Knowledgeable guides lead the free 90-minute tours every Wednesday and Saturday between May and October.
 Check the Tour Calendar for the itineraries offered on any given day.

 Special tours are offered throughout the year, and Oakland Tours can customize a tour combining different itineraries on a day and time that is convenient for your group.
 School field trips -- our "Know Your City" tours -- are offered January through June.

 Cultural Affairs Commission

-To read more about the CAC and to view historical agendas and minutes, go to Cultural Affairs Commission.
+To read more about the Cultural Affairs Commission and view historical agendas and minutes, go to Cultural Affairs Commission.